Mt Zero Track, Grampians National Park, Victoria

-This short walk provides good views back to nearby Mt Stapylton, and the pleasingly shaped Flat Rock on it slower slopes.
+This short walk to the summit of Mt Zero provides good views back to nearby Mt Stapylton, and the pleasingly shaped Flat Rock on it slower slopes.
 It also sits on the edge of the Wimmera Plains, and feels rather like being on a cliff edge, with an ocean of farmland stretching to the horizon.

 Mt Zero Track, Grampians NP

-This walk starts nearby from the same spot as the Mt Stapylton walk, and you can easily do them both in one day.
-Only it was about 35 degrees on the day we did them, and I probably shouldn’t have dragged Sophia up at the hottest part of the day, as she’s susceptible to extremes of temperature – there’s very little shade.
+The walk up Mt Zero (Mura Mura in Jardwadjali) starts from the same spot as the route to Mt Stapylton, and you can easily do them both in one day.
 The views are worth the one hour return walk, as it sits on the very northern edge of the Grampians, with miles of entirely flat farmland to the north, and the very rocky Mt Stapylton to the south.
-The track is obvious; details on the Parks Victoria website

 Mt Zero Track: The Scenery